loopbackio/loopback.io/pages/en/lb2/Create-a-simple-API.md

 The model generator will create two files in the application's `common/models` directory that define the model: `coffee-shop.json` and `coffee-shop.js`.

 {% include important.html content="
 The LoopBack [model generator](Model-generator.html),automatically converts camel-case model names (for example MyModel) to lowercase dashed names (my-model).
 For example, if you create a model named \"FooBar\" with the model generator, it creates files `foo-bar.json` and `foo-bar.js` in `common/models`.
-However, the model name (\"FooBar\") will be preserved via the model's name property." %}
+However, the model name (\"FooBar\") will be preserved via the model's name property.
+" %}

 ## Check out the project structure